sopianguyen/MERN_shopping_list/README.md

 # MERN_shopping_list (WIP)
-A shopping list built with the MERN stack
+A shopping list built with the MERN (Mongo DB, ExpressJS, ReactJS, and NodeJS) stack

+Other technologies used:
+- Postman